Pietro Baccolo: Player

 In July 2011 he was loaned to Serie B club Frosinone along with Alessio Manzoni.

 In July 2012 he was signed by Serie C1 club Gubbio in another temporary deal.
 Parma again subsidized Gubbio €200,000 as premi di valorizzazione.
 On 5 July 2013, the loan was renewed, with Gubbio also signed Cacchioli, Sarr and Tartaglia from Parma on the same day.

 On 27 August 2014, he was signed by Paganese in temporary deal, re-joining Tartaglia.
 Paganese also signed Bussi, Caccavallo, Cancelloni and Deli from Parma.
 During his loans Baccolo also extended his contract with Parma, lasting until 30 June 2017.

 On 1 October 2018, he joined Serie D club Clodiense.

-Now he's playing for Luparense in Italian 4th Division.
+In 2021 playing for Luparense in Italian 4th Division.

+From 2021 at 2024 he playing for Albignsego, Cadoneghe and Borgo Veneto.

+Manager

+He has been coaching the youth teams of Padova since 2024.